 Go To Programs

-Dr. Uchida is also the recipient of the Elaine Schlosser Lewis Award from the American Academy of Child and Adolescent Psychiatry to investigate the utilization of text messages in improving management of Attention-Deficit/Hyperactivity Disorder.
-This project has the potential to impact a broad range of children who suffer not only with ADHD, but also with other chronic psychiatric disorders.
+Another area of Dr. Uchida's expertise is in adult and pediatric Attention-Deficit/Hyperactivity Disorder (ADHD).
+She is also the recipient of the Elaine Schlosser Lewis Award from the American Academy of Child and Adolescent Psychiatry to investigate the utilization of health technology in improving management of ADHD.

 In addition, Dr. Uchida is a committed advocate for mental health.
 She has articulated her thoughts in a number of international publications, including the International Herald Tribune and Asahi Shimbun, on topics ranging from suicide prevention and informed consent to the experience of being a Japanese female physician in America.
 Recently, her views on the emotional difficulties that residents in Fukushima, Japan continue to experience post-earthquake and radiation threat were published on abc.com, and her views on the neurobiology behind adolescent suicides were published in the Boston Globe.